iomesh/docs/docs/stateful-applications/iomesh-for-mongodb.md

       thinProvision: "true"
     ```

-2. Run the following command to apply the YAML file.
+2. Apply the YAML file.

     ```bash
     kubectl apply -f iomesh-mongodb-sc.yaml
     ```

-3. Create a headless service which is used for DNS lookups between MongoDB Pods and the clients within your cluster.
+3. Create a YAML config `mongodb-service.yaml`, the headless service used for DNS lookups between MongoDB Pods and the clients within your cluster.

     ```yaml
     apiVersion: v1